Stipa Data Collection Protocol

 (number type only)

 Increment amount.
 Default is no increment amount.
-Number 40 No
+Integer 40 No

 Unit